 The Stories Behind the Story

-Click here to read the first chapter of Wave.
+Click here to read the “optional” Epilogue to Wave.
+Please be aware, however, that this contains certain ‘spoiler’ details.
+It is strongly recommended that you read the book first.
 Note: This requires Adobe Acrobat 6.0 or later.
 Chances are your machine already has this program.
 If not, you can download it for free by clicking here.

 The following is a list of questions that have been asked with notable frequency during the promotion of Wave.